Comparing bound entanglement of bell diagonal pairs of qutrits and ququarts: Methods

 \subsection{Criteria for the detection of entanglement and separability}

-The NP-hard \cite{nphard} separability problem to decide whether a given quantum state in separable or entangled lacks an efficient general solution by polynomial in time algorithms, which is also the case for states in $\M_d$ for general dimension $d$.
+The separability problem to decide whether a given mixed quantum state is separable or entangled has been shown to be NP-hard with respect to the dimension $d$ as complexity measure \cite{nphard, nphard-strong} and lacks an efficient general solution by polynomial in time algorithms, which is also the case for states in $\M_d$ for general dimension $d$.
 It is currently unclear, whether an efficient general solution exists for the separability problem in $\M_d$.
 For $d=2$, however, all entangled states can be detected by the PPT criterion \cite{peres, horodeckiCriterion} and recently, an almost complete solution was presented \cite{PoppACS} for $d=3$, in the sense that any random unknown PPT state in $\M_3$ can be classified numerically with a probability of success of $95\%$.
 The methods used in this work can be equivalently used or extended to be applicable for $d>3 $.
 In the following we introduce those methods shortly.
 For more detailed information, the reader is referred to Ref. \cite{PoppACS} and the references therein. \\ \\ \textbf{E1: PPT criterion} \\ The ``Positive Partial Transpose (PPT)'' or ``Peres-Horodecki'' criterion \cite{peres} detects entanglement for a bipartite state if it has at least one negative eigenvalue (in which case it is said to be ``NPT'').
 For $d=2$ it detects all entangled states, but for $d \geq 3$ it is only sufficient due to the existence of PPT- or bound entangled states.
 The partial transpose $\Gamma$ acts on the basis states of a bipartite state as $(\ketbra{i}{j} \otimes \ketbra{k}{l})^{\Gamma} \equiv \ketbra{i}{j} \otimes \ketbra{l}{k}$. \\ \\ \textbf{E2: Realignment criterion} \\ The realignment operation $R$ is defined as $(\ketbra{i}{j} \otimes \ketbra{k}{l})_R \equiv \ketbra{i}{k} \otimes \ketbra{j}{l}$.
 The realignment criterion \cite{realignment} states that if the sum of singular values of the realigned state $\sigma_R$ are larger than $1$, then $\sigma$ is entangled.
 Like the PPT criterion it is only sufficient for entanglement.
 Bound entangled states can be detected by this criterion, but it does not detect all NPT states in general. \\ \\ \textbf{E3: Quasi-pure concurrence criterion} \\ The quasi-pure approximation \cite{BaeQuasipure} $C_{qp}$ of the concurrence \cite{woottersConcurrence} allows the efficient detection of entanglement including its bound form.
 The approximation takes an explicit form for states in $\M_d$: A state $\rho = \sumkl c_{k,l}P_{k,l} \in \M_d$ is entangled if $C_{qp}(\rho) = \max(0, S_{nm} - \sum_{(k,l) \neq (n,m)} S_{k,l})>0$ where the $S_{k,l}$ are explicitly given by \cite{BaeQuasipure}